 It is through the monetary policy, RBI controls inflation in the country.

 In short, Monetary policy refers to the use of monetary instruments under the control of the central bank to regulate magnitudes such as interest rates, money supply and availability of credit with a view to achieving the ultimate objective of economic policy.

 How does the Reserve Bank of India get its mandate to conduct monetary policy?

 The Reserve Bank of India (RBI) is vested with the responsibility of conducting monetary policy.
 This responsibility is explicitly mandated under the Reserve Bank of India Act, 1934.

 The primary objective of monetary policy is to maintain price stability while keeping in mind the objective of growth.
 Price stability is a necessary precondition for sustainable growth.

 To maintain price stability, inflation needs to be controlled.
 The government of India sets an inflation target for every five years.
 RBI has an important role in the consultation process regarding inflation targeting.
 The current inflation targeting framework in India is flexible in nature.

 - Flexible Inflation Targeting Framework: Now there is a flexible inflation targeting framework in India (after the 2016 amendment to the Reserve Bank of India (RBI) Act, 1934).

-- Who sets inflation target in India: The amended RBI Act provides for the inflation target to be set by the Government of India, in consultation with the Reserve Bank, once in every five years.
+- Who sets the inflation target in India: The amended RBI Act provides for the inflation target to be set by the Government of India, in consultation with the Reserve Bank, once every five years.